azaleafrayha/expense-tracker/README.md

 A simple Python CLI tool to manage daily expenses.
 Built to practice working with data structures and functional programming in Python.

 ## Personal Tweak
 This project is based on the FreeCodeCamp (FCC) Scientific Computing with Python curriculum.
-But I tweak the original code by adding error handling
+But I tweak the original code by adding error handling:

 * **Using try-except**: To validate so that the program doesn't error when the input is not a number.